RaynorD/cav_ranges/.github/ISSUE_TEMPLATE/bug_report.md

 **Rpt file:**
 Please upload your .rpt file to a hosting site like Pastebin.com, and copy and paste the link here.
+See the wiki article on troubleshooting for info on finding and reading it.
 If the framework was running on a dedicated server, I need the server's rpt file.

 **Additional context**